Your browser version is no longer supported, so you may experience issues while using this site.

 Manage this account in the same way you do your joint one.
 Budget what goes in and factor for what goes out.
 It can be helpful to link this account to your shared one, just in case you need to transfer between them easily.

-And you won’t have to worry about paying more account fees because we’ve removed account keeping fees on all Suncorp personal and business deposit accounts – forever!
+And you won’t have to worry about paying more account fees because we’ve removed account keeping fees on all Suncorp Bank personal and business deposit accounts – forever!

 Have fun with it